-We’ve rounded up the top five medical records news stories from last month.
+We’ve rounded up the top four medical records news stories from last month.
 Check out the list below for industry highlights from August 2020.

 With thousands of healthcare workers laid off in 2020 due to the pandemic, the industry added 75,000 jobs in August.
 While this is a decline from the 126,000 jobs added in July, August continues showing a trend of recovery for the industry.
 In particular, the Bureau of Labor Statistics showed that hospitals are continuing to add jobs – a notable rebound after many hospitals had to make mass layoffs earlier in the year.
 Learn more about hiring trends in the healthcare industry as reported by Fierce Healthcare.